How Soon Can I Get an Abortion?

 Legal Cut-Off Date

-Gestational limits are threshold restrictions that allow for abortion within a specified time period and for a specific reason.
-These indicators include: health of the mother, fetal defect, rape or incest, and life of the mother.
+Gestational limits are threshold restrictions allowing for abortion within a specified time period and for a specific reason.
+These indicators include socioeconomic, health of the mother, fetal defect, rape or incest, and life of the mother.

 How Soon Can I Get an Abortion Appointment?